COVID-19 risks

 [Main text]

-(1) Obtain the latest safety information from various local news sources and be mindful of safe behavior.
+(1) Make sure to obtain the latest safety information from local media, and be mindful of safe behavior.

-(3) Avoid approaching places that are likely to be targets of attacks (government agencies, military, police and other security authority facilities (including vehicles, checkpoints, etc.)).
-If you do visit other places (restaurants, markets, media outlets, stations, bus stops, large shopping facilities, etc.), try to do so quickly and efficiently.
-Always pay attention to your surroundings and leave the area immediately if you notice any suspicious situation.
+(2) Avoid as much as possible places that are likely to be targets of attacks (government agencies, military, police and other security authority facilities (including vehicles), checkpoints, religious facilities, locations where religious events are held, media organizations, etc.).
+For business in other places (European and American facilities including famous hotels and fast food restaurants, restaurants, markets, etc.), try to complete business quickly and efficiently.
+Always pay attention to your surroundings.
+If you notice any suspicious situation, leave the area immediately.

 http://www.pk.emb-japan.go.jp/indexjp.htm

-○ Ministry of Foreign Affairs Overseas Safety Website (Pakistan):
+○Ministry of Foreign Affairs Overseas Safety Homepage (Pakistan):

 https://www.anzen.mofa.go.jp/info/pcinfectionspothazardinfo_011.html#ad-image-0